Loki-Astari/geeky-nextjs/content/posts/Smart-Pointer-UniquePointer.md

     ThorsAnvil::UP   sp1<int>(new int(5));
     ThorsAnvil::UP   sp2<int>(sp1);  // copy construction

-             // Here the compiler generated copy constructor
+             // Here, the compiler-generated copy constructor
-             // kicks in and does a member wise copy of sp1
+             // kicks in and does a memberwise copy of sp1
              // into sp2.
 That in itself is not a problem.
 }
-// But when sp2 goes out of scope its destructor kicks in
+// But when sp2 goes out of scope, its destructor kicks in
 // and deletes the pointer.
 When sp1 subsequently follows
-// sp2 out of scope it will also call delete on the same
+// sp2 out of scope, it will also call delete on the same
 // pointer (as they share a copy of the pointer).
 //
 // This is known as a double delete and causes